rdevries-thoughtworks/leap_se/pages/about-us/news/2016/bitmask-oh-nine-two-release.md

-@title = 'New release of Bitmask: encrypted eail for everyone'
+@title = 'New release of Bitmask: encrypted email for everyone'
 @author = 'kali'
 @posted_at = '2016-05-17'
 @more = true